Easy Pivot Query Result in pre-11g Oracle

 As you can see, columns 27 and 28 are there, but null.
 This way, you can have a generic wrapper query with a hundred columns if you’d like, without worrying about how many columns will be produced from your base query.
 Just make sure your app can handle that.

-2 comments on “Easy Pivot Query Result in pre-11g Oracle”
+2 Responses to “Easy Pivot Query Result in pre-11g Oracle”

 Leave a Reply